-This is a 21-day course, consisting of seven 510 ml bottles.
-We recommend that you consume 1/3 of a bottle (170 ml) minimum every day, first thing in the morning before food.
+This is a 21-day course, consisting of four 900 ml bottles.
+We recommend that you consume 170 ml minimum every day, first thing in the morning before food.

 Our kefir is pure and free from any flavourings or additives, to maximise the potency of the microbiotics.
 It has a naturally tart taste and fizzy texture.